 Mae got her BFA from Parsons and BA from the New School, made art and traveled the world in search of rich cultural experiences from years studying art in Italy, months hitchhicking around Turkey, to crossing Spain on foot to half a year in India.
 While exhibiting art across the US, Mae went on to get her MFA from Bard College and ran a yoga retreat center on the banks of the Navesink River.
-While art and culture is her passion she earned a living as a fashion concept designer for mass market brands in the US and Japan.
+While art and culture is her passion she earned a living as a fashion concept designer for brands in the US and Japan.

 In 2017, after years of working together on various freelance projcects, Mae & Ku decided to come together on a minimalist capsule collection, combining their design talents and desire for ethical & sustainable practices into developing a distinct collection of functional garments that, once finished, would become an artwork in and of itself.

 Ku still works in fashion.
 She designs high-quality clothing for families every day, and spends her nights and weekends working with Mae on FOUR (after the kids have gone to sleep, of course).
 FOUR allows them both to apply the lessons they’ve learned from their travels: to experiment with compassionate ways of doing business that support women and families, while producing the timeless garments they love and wear every day.